Erik Morales: Morales vs. Espadas Jr.

 Morales fought again in 2000, knocking out Rodney Jones in the first round.
 In February 2001, he fought Guty Espadas Jr., the WBC Featherweight title holder with a thirteen fight winning streak, and whose father, Guty Espadas, Sr., was also a world champion boxer.
 Morales won a close twelve-round decision to claim his third world title in his second weight division.
 Although Morales was highly rated in the featherweight division, Naseem Hamed was seen as the Lineal Champion of the division.

+Morales vs. Chi

 In July 2001, Morales defeated future champion In Jin Chi of South Korea and retained his title.
 Chi gave a strong effort, but Morales was the sharper, harder puncher and outworked him for much of the fight.
 Morales was cut and swollen over the left eye in the sixth round by an accidental clash of heads and Chi was penalized one point in the tenth round.